Eschatologue/CM_wiki/docs/option/feat/feat-general/hb.md

 Increase your Dexterity score by 1, to a maximum of 20.

 **Dual Wielding**
-When you make the extra attack of the :weapon-prop-light: Light weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a firearm that has the :weapon-prop-light: Light property.
+When you make the extra attack of the :weapon-prop-light: **Light** weapon property, you can add your Ability Modifier to the damage of the extra attack if that attack is with a Firearm that has the :weapon-prop-light: **Light** property.

 **Quickshot**
-After you roll for Initiative, you can take a :rsc-reaction: Reaction to make a single attack with a Firearm.
+After you roll for Initiative, you can take a :rsc-r: Reaction to make a single attack with a Firearm.

 ---